tarantool/go-tarantool/README.md

 #### IPROTO constants

-IPROTO constants have been moved to a separate package [go-iproto](https://github.com/tarantool/go-iproto).
+* IPROTO constants have been moved to a separate package [go-iproto](https://github.com/tarantool/go-iproto).
+* `PushCode` constant is removed.
+To check whether the current response is a push response, use `IsPush()` method of the response iterator instead.

 #### Request changes